Advice after your nerve block for surgery

 Regular Meals

 The body needs energy to function, most of the body’s energy comes from the consumption of carbohydrates.
-The body converts carbohydrates into glucose, which is then transported through the blood into areas where energy is require.
+The body converts carbohydrates into glucose, which is then transported through the blood into areas where energy is required.
 The brain requires a constant supply of glucose to function.
 If glucose levels fall the brain is one of the first organs affected, hence why headaches can appear shortly after skipping meals.

 Thus, it is important to have regular meals, meeting the ‘Healthy Living Plate’ guidelines.
 For some, eating regular meals means eating breakfast, having a small snack mid-morning, eating at lunch time, having a mid-afternoon snack, and eating at dinner time.
 Foods should be healthy and low in sugar.